cap-js/docs/java/cds-data.md

 }
 ```

-The accessor interface generated for the `AuthorManager` entity is as shown in the following sample:
+The accessor interface generated for the `AuthorManager` entity is shown in the following sample:

 ```java
 import com.sap.cds.CdsData;